jwulf/joshwulf.com/content/blog/2020/02/just-say-no-to-loops-and-variables.md

 ## Custom State Machines: Loops

-Loops are problematic in several ways.
+Loops are problematic in several ways (and this applies to `Array.forEach` as well as the classic `for` loop).

 Oftentimes, armed with the loop and an array of data to transform, a novice programmer will frame the problem as: "_I have to transform every element in this array_".
 So they make a loop, with side effects.
 If those side-effects are asynchronous, now they are dealing with three problems.